VZintheMatrix/web-sprint-challenge-advanced-css-and-intro-js/README.md

 1. How would you describe acessibility on the web to someone new to programming?

-Accessibility on the web is ensuring that your website can reach/be accessible to the farthest reaching person.
+Accessibility on the web is ensuring that your website can reach/be accessible to the farthest reaching person. thinking about the user who would have nowhere near the capability as the average person.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+using responsive units : using units like rem, %; these units are scalable which allows for better adaptability on different devices and user acces to features like font-size on your page. converting from units like px which are stagnant.

+add value to alt in img<> : this allows for user to get a text description of images in case an image doesn't load or a user is applying a screenreader.

+adding media queries: this allows you to adapt your window/viewport to different sizes making your website accessible to users on different devices

-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? variable allows you to assign value to your data and the ability to then manipulate that data value.

-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? the purpose of functions in code is to allow you to repeat a task by storing an action in a block of code.
+This allows for DRY code.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.